In early 2017 James Gaertner wrote a piece of music for his sister Sandie Jean Gaertner in mind. It's in his album titled "Simply Piano."

 Who were the great actresses of the past?
 Ingrid Bergman was one.
 She could mimic subtle emotion without overdoing it.
 Who is an actor living today with this kind of innate emotional intelligence: Jennifer Lawrence.

-Alexandra had roles on Broadway when she was in her twenties, but in New York City she also worked as a waitress.
+Alex was a success on Broadway when she was in her twenties.
+She had leading roles, but in New York City she also worked as a waitress.
 She had a role in a top-rank soap opera on ABC, but she walked away from it.
-She told me she disliked the lines.

 For awhile she worked as an airline hostess.
 I met her when she was fifty, just after she played Miss Daisy at a performance at Ohio University.
 She was out of the hospital and recovering physically and mentally.
 She was from Ohio and preferred Athens because it had hills.
 In line at the Athens post office someone was talking about the play and said that she had carried it.
 An educated old friend in his seventies had been stunned by her performance.
 He lived in the apartment next to her in a public housing building and was taken by how relaxed she was the morning before opening night.